2007 Jakarta flood

 The 2007 Jakarta flood was a major flood in Jakarta, the capital of Indonesia and affected several other areas around the city, such as West Java and Banten.
 The flood, beginning on February 2, 2007 was a result of heavy rain, deforestation in areas south of the city, and waterways clogged with debris.
 The flood is considered the worst in the last three centuries, including the 1996 and 2002 Jakarta floods, which killed 10 and 25 people respectively.

 The final official death toll was 80.

 Causes

 Meteorological

 The most significant reason of the disaster is the high rate of rain, since the rainy season in Indonesia starts in December and ends in March.
-In 2007, the rain intensity reached its peak in February, with the greatest intensity towards the end of the month.
+In 2007, the rain intensity reached its peak in February, with the greatest intensity towards the first of the month.

 Geographical

 Uncontrolled population growth in urban areas, poor land use planning, and the lack of understanding among city residents and government about floods and its disaster risk are key factors in Jakarta's situation.
 Eventually, water flowing into Jakarta overflows some of the city's flood control systems and causes devastation in these areas.